ShixiangWang/sigminer/README.md

 feature, please also cite:

     Alexandrov, Ludmil, et al. "The repertoire of mutational signatures in human cancer."
 BioRxiv (2018): 322859.

+## References

+1. Alexandrov, Ludmil, et al. “The repertoire of mutational signatures in human cancer.”
+BioRxiv (2018): 322859.
+2. Macintyre, Geoff, et al. “Copy number signatures and mutational processes in ovarian carcinoma.”
+Nature genetics 50.9 (2018): 1262.
+3. Mayakonda, Anand, et al. “Maftools: efficient and comprehensive analysis of somatic variants in cancer.”
+Genome research 28.11 (2018): 1747-1756.
+4. Gaujoux, Renaud, and Cathal Seoighe.
+“A Flexible R Package for Nonnegative Matrix Factorization.”"
+BMC Bioinformatics 11, no. 1 (December 2010).
+5. H. Wickham. ggplot2: Elegant Graphics for Data Analysis.
+    Springer-Verlag New York, 2016.
+6. Tan, Vincent YF, and Cédric Févotte.
+“Automatic relevance determination in nonnegative matrix factorization with the/spl beta/-divergence.”
+IEEE Transactions on Pattern Analysis and Machine Intelligence 35.7 (2012): 1592-1605.
+7. Kim, Jaegil, et al. “Somatic ERCC2 mutations are associated with a distinct genomic signature in urothelial tumors.”
+Nature genetics 48.6 (2016): 600.

 ## LICENSE